ROCm/OpenFOAM_HMM/README.md

 | [ThirdParty][repo third] | [readme][link third-readme] | [system requirements][link third-require] | [build][link third-build] |

+If you need to modify the versions or locations of ThirdParty software, please read how the
+[OpenFOAM configuration][wiki-config] is structured.

 ## How do I know which version I am currently using?

 The value of the `$WM_PROJECT_DIR` or even `$WM_PROJECT_VERSION` are